🤖 Fixing Common Issues with Your WhatsApp Chatbot

 This issue likely arises if you haven’t fully completed the connection between your WhatsApp account and our platform.
 This is especially true if Meta is asking you to upload a certificate to approve the account.

-4. Once completed, scroll to the top of the API Setup page and under Access Token, click Generate Access Token.
+Once completed, you need to make sure you have a token.
+Scroll to the top of the API Setup page and under Access Token, click Generate Access Token.

 On the page that opens, click Continue As, then select Opt in to all current and future WhatsApp accounts.
 Click Continue and then Save.
 Skipping this step is most likely what keeps your account in Pending if you have connected it to our app already.

-A payment method has not been added to your WhatsApp account, which may restrict its functionality and prevent Meta from approving your account.
+If a valid payment method has not been added to your WhatsApp account, its functionality may be restricted and Meta might not approve your number.
 This step is critical for completing the API setup of your WhatsApp Cloud Account.

 Why is a Payment Method Required?